AUTOBIOGRAPHY

 1996 - 2002 Estonian Business School, creative know-how training for top leaders and businessmen

-1999 - 2006 Estonian Euro Management Institute, creativity mentor
+1999 - 2006 Estonian Euromanagement Institute, creativity mentor for a small business

-Since 2012 TTÜ creative training for architects
+Since 2012 TTÜ creative training for architects.

-SELECTED INTERNATIONAL GROUP EXHIBITIONS 1971-2013
+1971-2025 SELECTED EXHIBITIONS

 2013 The artists group ANK – 64 Tallinn Art Hall, Estonia